Azure/azure-remote-rendering-asset-tool/Documentation/upload.md

 To upload files from your local hard drive into the current root directory, you can:

 * drag and drop the files directly into the list
-* click on the "Upload files" button on the bottom.
-From that file dialog you can multi-select files and directories, which will then be transferred to your blob container.
+* click on the "Upload files" on the top.
+You can multi-select all of the files that you want to upload to the current blob container.
+* click on "Upload directory".
+You can select a whole folder to upload to the current blob container.

+To refresh the blob list, press the "Refresh" button on the top.